gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New dependency management for JVM components (i)

 This release introduces new incubating dependency management features for the JVM components.
 This is our first step towards variant-aware dependency resolution.
-This feature is built upon the new model and requires you to use the new Java plugin:
+This feature is built upon the [new rule based model configuration](userguide/new_model.html) and requires you to use the new Java plugin:

     plugins {
         id 'jvm-component'